 Total Joint Shoulder Surgery Recovery

 The shoulder is a highly mobile joint and often one of the first joints in the human body to develop arthritis.
 The shoulder joint is a ball and socket joint between the shoulder blade (scapula) and the upper arm bone (humerus).
 Other important bones in the shoulder include the “roof” of the shoulder joint, which is made up of the acromion (a bony projection off the shoulder blade) and the collar bone (clavicle).
-A total shoulder replacement is the 3rd most common joint replacement and is a highly successful procedure.
-Another name for the Total Shoulder Replacement is Total Shoulder Arthroplasty (TSA).
-This procedure, along with physical therapy, allows individuals to return to their previous level of functioning with significant pain relief.

-Are there different types of Total Shoulder Replacements that can be performed?
+Are there different types of total shoulder Replacements that can be performed?

 There are two common types of shoulder replacement surgery that are routinely performed: the traditional TSA and reverse TSA.
 With the traditional TSA, the ball of the joint (head of the humerus) is replaced with a metal ball, and the socket is replaced with a smooth plastic cup.
-With the reverse TSA, the ball and socket are switched: a metal ball implant is placed where the patient’s socket was, and a plastic socket is placed where the patient’s humeral head (ball portion of the joint) was.
+With the reverse total shoulder replacement, the ball and socket are switched: a metal ball implant is placed where the patient’s socket was, and a plastic socket is placed where the patient’s humeral head (ball portion of the joint) was.

 Each shoulder replacement surgery is reported to be highly successful and the best option for you should be discussed with your orthopedic surgeon.